umakiyer/bikesharing/README.md

 By gender.
 ![image](image4.PNG)

-## Create the User Trips by Gender by Weekday
+## Create the User Trips by Gender by Weekday:

-* Created a chart by user type by gender for the weekday.
 ![image](image5.PNG)

 ## From Module